|Scientific name||Charadrius alexandrinus||Common name||Kentish Plover|

 - S8943 - The total of national breeding population estimates in AT, BE, DE, DK, ES, ESIC, FR, GIB, HU, IT, NL, PL, PT, PTAC, PTMA, SE, SI and SK is 8,813-24,006 pairs (BirdLife International 2015).
 According to Dodman (2014) 10,000 pairs can be added to this for Northwest Africa. van Roomen et al. (2015) reported 45,000 wintering birds.
 The IWC count totals ranged only between 12,500-33,500 individuals in recent years (Wetlands International 2017)

 - T7002 - Both breeding (BirdLife International 2015) and non-breeding numbers (Wetlands International 2017) indicate that a stable or still moderately declining population following significant long-term decline.
-The trend assessment has changed drastically compared to CSR6 and van Roomen et al. (2015) because the data from Morocco was (which holds a very large proportion of the wintering population) was not available for those assessments.
+The trend assessment has changed drastically compared to CSR6 and van Roomen et al. (2015) because the data from Morocco (which holds a very large proportion of the wintering population) was not available for the earlier trend analyses.

 Copyright Wetlands International 2012 Citation: Wetlands International ().
 "Waterbird Population Estimates" .
 Retrieved from wpe.wetlands.org on